bUnit-dev/bUnit/docs/docs/providing-input/passing-parameters-to-components.md

-﻿---
+---
 uid: passing-parameters-to-components
-title: How to pass parameters to a component under test
+title: Passing Parameters to a Component Under Test
 ---

-# Passing parameters to a component under test
+# Passing Parameters to a Component Under Test

 Describe factory methods and builder.

 Highlight blazor test components only need this for re-renders through SetParametersAndRender, which alternatively can be done by just mutating a field captured by a parameter.

-## Component specific parameters
+## Component Specific Parameters

 Show same cases for factory and builder using tabs.

 ### EventCallback

-### Child content
+### ChildContent

 ### RenderFragment

 ### Templates

-### Unmatched parameters
+### Unmatched Parameters

-## Cascading value parameters
+## Cascading Value Parameters

-## How to render component inside other components
+## Render Component Test inside other Components

-## Further reading
+## Further Reading

 - <xref:inject-services-into-components>